 *** here comes the option: -R /

-This tells dar that no files out of this directory tree will be saved
+This tells dar that no files out of the provided directory tree will be

-(here, it means that no files will be excluded from the backup, if no
+saved.
+Here, it means that no files will be excluded from the backup,

 filter is specified, see below) here "R" stands for "Root".

-There are some files you don't want to backup like backup files
+There are some files you probably don't want to backup like backup files

 generated by emacs "*~" and .*~".